-Another form often talked about regarding B12, is injections, but unless you’re in need of a quick high dose advised by a physician for a specific condition, there’s no need to have one to get your recommended amount.
+Another form often talked about regarding B12, is injections.
+But unless you’re in need of a quick high dose advised by a physician for a specific condition, there’s no need to have one to get your recommended amount.

-We’ve all seen commercials or read something and thought we have the symptoms and must need the supplement, but we’re all unique and different from one another, so find what’s right for you and what your body really needs.
+We’ve all seen commercials or read something and thought we have the symptoms and must need the supplement.
+But the truth is we’re all unique and different from one another, so find what’s right for you and what your body really needs.
 And refer to a professional to do so.

 Wonder if a vegan diet is healthy?
 Here’s what we think…

 - Fawcett, W. J., Haxby, E. J. & Male, D. A. Magnesium: physiology and pharmacology.
 Br.
 J. Anaesth.
 83, 302–320 (1999).